mostlybob/hugo-plus/docs/parameters.md

 	* framework - (not implemented)
 	* layout - (not implemented)
 	* css_theme - (not implemented)
+	* is_taxonomy - If the section is also a taxonomy.
+Also section to contain content, and display page aggregation.
+See `taxonomy` data object.
 	* group_by_year - (not implemented)
 	* continue_message - Customize the message after the summary to invite users to the full post.
 Ex: "Continue Reading" or "Read full story"